Superalgos/Superalgos/docs/pages/suite/suite-managing-processes.md

 We keep the forward testing and live trading sessions separate from the backtesting and paper-trading sessions as there is money involved in the former.
 Keeping live sessions apart may help avoid unpleasant mistakes, turning on or off live sessions inadvertently.

 > **PRO TIP:** The Getting Started guide instructed you to start all tasks on the *Masters Datasets* task manager, but only the required task to start a backtesting session on the *Testing Sessions* task manager.
-Once you become proficient with the platform, you may want to start only individual tasks according to your specific needs.
+Once you become proficient with the system, you may want to start only individual tasks according to your specific needs.